 William Edward Burghardt Du Bois was born just three years after the end of the Civil War and lived to see the incipient days of the Civil Rights movement.
-A thinker, scientist, and activist, Du Bois was an integral part of moving from one era to the next, not only by contributing a remarkable amount to the public discourse on racial inequity but also by putting his beliefs into practice as an organizer.
+A thinker, scientist, and activist, Du Bois was an integral part of moving from one era to the next—not only by contributing a remarkable amount to the public discourse on racial inequity, but also by putting his beliefs into practice as an organizer.
 His legacy is cemented by his social scientific efforts and the groups he founded to fight for social justice.
 Here are 10 facts about W.E.B.
-Du Bois, who was born on this day in 1868.
+Du Bois.

 1. W.E.B.
-Du Bois was the first African American to get a Ph.D. from Harvard.
+Du Bois was the first Black American to get a Ph.D. from Harvard.

-2. Du Bois conducted the first major case study of a black community in the United States.
+2. He conducted the first major case study of a Black community in the United States.

-3. Du Bois published The Souls of Black Folk in 1903.
+3. He published The Souls of Black Folk in 1903.

 In The Souls of Black Folk, Du Bois discussed his concept of “double consciousness,” an existential state experienced by persecuted groups in oppressive societies, marked by sensing your identity is divided.
 Du Bois wrote, “One ever feels his two-ness—an American, a Negro; two souls, two thoughts, two unreconciled strivings; two warring ideals in one dark body, whose dogged strength alone keeps it from being torn asunder."